 The truth is, you actually want your floor to move in most instances.

-Improper installation of floating hardwood can leave a hollow sound when you walk on it which is definitely a no-no in most high rise buildings out of courtesy to your downstairs neighbours.
+Improper installation of floating hardwood can leave a hollow sound when you walk on it which is definitely a no-no in most high rise buildings out of courtesy to your downstairs neighbors.

-However, Easiklip flooring contains silicon beads which cushion our planks to reduce that hollow noise – allowing convenient noise-free floating installation.
-This is important because almost everything else about gluing a floor is a hassle from the odour, the increased labor time, and the fact that the planks are much harder to remove if ever replaced.
+However, Easiklip flooring contains silicon beads that cushion our planks to reduce that hollow noise – allowing convenient noise-free floating installation.
+This is important because almost everything else about gluing a floor is a hassle from the odor, the increased labor time, and the fact that the planks are much harder to remove if ever replaced.